The covid-19 recession is the most unequal in modern U.S. history

 [The latest crisis: Low-income students are dropping out of college this fall in alarming numbers]

 LEFT: A person enters JPMorgan Chase headquarters in New York in mid-September.
 White-collar workers haven't been hit as hard as they were during the Great Recession.
-(Bloomberg News).
+(Michael Nagle/Bloomberg News).
 RIGHT: A woman fills out paperwork at a Mississippi Department of Employment Security office in Pearl, Miss., in late August.
 (Rogelio V. Solis/AP).

 In the wake of widespread closings of schools and day-care centers, mothers are struggling to return to the workforce.
 Mothers of children ages 6 to 17 saw employment fall by about a third more than fathers of children the same age, and mothers are returning to work at a much slower rate.
 This disparity threatens years of progress for women in the labor force.